abmn12/CRUD/README.md

-# CRUD
+# WEB APPLICATION

-##This is A Web Apllication created using HTML,CSS and JS in the browser with PHP as the backened framework.
+## This is A Web Apllication created using HTML,CSS and JS in the browser with PHP as the backened framework.

 C-Create
 R-Read